On This Page

 Approved Master Plan for Tweedsmuir Provincial Park [PDF]

 This is not the original management planning product.
 This document has been scanned from the original format of the plan.
 It may contain some formatting changes, however the content is consistent with the original.

 Activities Available at this Park

 Pets on Leash

 The Atnarko/Highway 20 corridor of Tweedsmuir Provincial Park is an area of excellent bear habitat and healthy populations of both grizzly and black bears.
+BC Parks and the Nuxalk Nation co-operate a wildlife viewing platform within the park.
+Wildlife viewers are encouraged to use the platform when viewing wildlife in the park.
 The platform is open from September 1 – September 30, with daily openings starting 7 am – 7pm.

 Bear Viewing Closure Areas